marielngr/marielngr/README.md

 >My latest project is to become a glorious web dev @ neuefische.

 >**Next things on my to do list:**
-1. Git and GitHub
+1. HTML
-2. HTML
+2. CSS
-3. CSS
+3. JavaScript
-4. JavaScript
+4. much more 😇

 [![GitHub Streak](https://streak-stats.demolab.com/?user=marielngr)](https://git.io/streak-stats)